semaphoreci/semaphore/docs/docs/using-semaphore/optimization/monorepo.md

 ## Overview

 A [monorepo](https://semaphoreci.com/blog/what-is-monorepo) is a repository that holds many projects.
-While these projects may be related, they are often logically independent, uncoupled, and sometimes event managed by different teams.
+While these projects may be related, they are often logically independent, uncoupled, and sometimes even managed by different teams.

 Semaphore can detect changes between commits, allowing you to set up fine-grained jobs that only run when the underlying code changes.
-Skipping jobs covering unchanged code can greatly speed up testing and reduce costs on big codebases.
+Skipping jobs covering unchanged code can greatly speed testing and reduce costs on big codebases.

 :::info